 Employers regulated by PHMSA must follow DOT drug and alcohol testing rules 49 CFR Part 40 and must also follow the specific PHMSA agency rule 49 CFR Part 199.
-US Drug Test Centers makes available services for complete compliance with Part 40 and Part 199.
-As a pipeline testing consortium, we’ll help you strictly adhere to DOT’s requirements.
+(See boxes below for more information.)
+US Drug Test Centers makes available services for complete compliance with CFR Part 40 and Part 199.
+As a pipeline testing consortium, we’ll help you strictly adhere to DOT’s requirements for PHMSA drug testing.

 Employees can be tested before securing employment, after they’ve had an accident, if there is reasonable suspicion, upon returning to work, and at random (but only for drug testing — not alcohol testing).
 Furthermore, any employee who fails or refuses to submit to DOT PHMSA drug testing can be required to fulfill random Substance Abuse Professional (SAP) follow-ups.

 US Drug Test Centers is a pipeline testing consortium and third-party administrator.
 We know how crucial it is to maintain a drug-free work environment while staying compliant with DOT and PHMSA rules and regulations.
 We will help you manage your drug-free workplace.
 Contact us today to learn more, or you can learn more on our website about joining our pipeline testing consortium random drug testing.